salaamahtech/salaamahtech.github.io/Documents/pages/Distributed Computing.md

 			- b) an increase in the number of independent nodes may increase the need for communication between nodes (reducing performance as scale increases)
 			- c) an increase in geographic distance increases the minimum latency for communication between distant nodes (reducing performance for certain operations)
 		- Beyond these tendencies - which are a result of the physical constraints - is the world of system design options.
-- # Design Techniques
+- # Distributed Data
-  collapsed:: true
+  background-color:: yellow
-	- There are two basic techniques in which a data set is distributed between multiple nodes: **partition** and **replication**.
+	- There are two basic techniques in which a data set is distributed across multiple nodes: **partition** and **replication**.
 	- ![Partition & Replication](http://book.mixu.net/distsys/images/part-repl.png)
 	- ## Partitioning
+	  background-color:: pink
 	  collapsed:: true
 		- Partitioning is dividing the dataset into smaller distinct independent sets; this is used to reduce the impact of dataset growth since each partition is a subset of the data.
 		- improves performance by limiting the amount of data to be examined and by locating related data in the same partition